-These gluten and dairy-free tortillas pinwheels aren’t just for parties – they’re perfect for your your kids allergy-friendly lunch boxes too!
+These dairy and gluten free pinwheels aren’t just for game day – they’re perfect for your your kids allergy-friendly lunch boxes too!

 I used to always think of tortilla pinwheels as being loaded with cream cheese, but these dairy-free days, we’ve learned to get creative, and I’ve found that the only thing we need to replace cream cheese is… mashed avocado!

 It’s so creamy and delicious.
 These pinwheels are great for appetizers and a fabulous snack.
 All of us enjoy them tremendously, so these gluten free pinwheels make an excellent dairy-free lunchbox.

 These pinwheels are the perfect combination of creamy, and salty that you expect in a pinwheel.

 You will love both how they taste, and how nutritious they are.
 Think about it!
 Avocados are full of nutrition and fiber, roasted turkey is high in protein, and corn tortillas balance it out with carbs.